Flowdown Requirements: What They Are and Why They Matter

 Flowdown Requirements in Defense Contracts

-In defense and government contracting, flowdown requirements may include:
+In defense and government contracting environments, flowdown requirements often include:

 DFARS clauses